How Legal Concepts Of Contributory And Gross Negligence May Affect Your Injury Case

 Under the comparative negligence concept, the plaintiff’s fault does not completely bar recovery of compensation.
 Instead, the amount of damages is reduced by the percentage of blame attributed to the plaintiff.
 Therefore, a damages award of $100,000 would be reduced by $5,000 if the plaintiff is found to be five percent at fault for the accident.

 Culpability is typically determined by negligence, which means the defendant fell below a recognized standard of care.
 For example, to prevail on a medical malpractice claim, the patient must prove that the doctor acted in a manner inconsistent with the accepted standard of care that a similarly situated medical professional would have provided.
 That is, an oncologist who initially failed to detect breast cancer might be found liable for negligent medical care.

 As opposed to simple negligence, gross negligence refers to the total disregard for the safety of human life and health.
 For instance, a corporation that knowingly sells deli meat to consumers after discovering listeria contamination might be accused of gross negligence.

-For more information about North Carolina’s negligence statutes, call Hensley Cloninger, P.C., at 828-585-6558 or contact us online.
+For more information about North Carolina’s negligence statutes, call Hensley Cloninger & Greer, P.C., at 828-585-6558 or contact us online.
 Our lawyers offer you a free initial consultation and handles your injury claim on contingency – meaning you do not pay us until we recover money for you.
 You can schedule an after-hours appointment with us if you cannot visit at regular office hours.